m-pektas/IdentitySimilarity/README.md

 # Identity Similarity

 This repository can helps researchers that want to use face recognition in their researches.
-You can easly implement current(August 2022) sota face recognition in your project.
+You can easly implement powerfull face recognition in your project.
 I motivated for this repository from
 [LPIPS](https://github.com/richzhang/PerceptualSimilarity).
 The models are borrowed from [Insigtface](https://github.com/deepinsight/insightface/tree/master/recognition/arcface_torch).

 **Warning :** Please, be careful when chosing your criterion.
 Lower is more similar in MSE while higher is more similar in CosineSimilarity.